 Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
-The lease facilities are located on the Sacramento River, in a tidally influenced site that is vulnerable to flooding at current sea levels and will be at higher risk of flood exposure given projected scenarios of sea-level rise.
-The lease premises consist of a floating boat dock, a three-pile dolphin, steel ramp, and bank protection.
+The subject facilities are located on the Corte Madera Creek, in a tidally influenced site vulnerable to flooding at current sea levels that will be at a higher risk of flood exposure given projected scenarios of sea-level rise.

 The California Ocean Protection Council updated the State of California Sea-Level Rise Guidance in 2018 to provide a synthesis of the best available science on sea-level rise projections and rates.
 Commission staff evaluated the "high emissions," "medium-high risk aversion" scenario to apply a conservative approach based on both current emission trajectories and the lease location and structures.
-The San Francisco tide gauge was used for the projected sea-level rise scenario for the lease area as listed in Table 1.
+The San Francisco tide gauge was used for the projected sea-level rise scenario for the region as listed in Table 1.